Explicit formulas for the spectral side of the trace formula of SL(2): The Weil explicit formula

-Throughout we will fix a number field $F$ with $r_1$ real and $2r_2$ complex embeddings, and denote by ${\mathcal O}_F$ its ring of integers.
-Define the von Mangoldt function for number fields as follows: for any nonzero integral ideal $\mathfrak a$ of $\mathcal O_F$ we set

-not to be confused with the completed $L$-function $\Lambda(s,\chi)$ which we shall also use.
-To ease notation, we will write $N$ for the norm map $N_{F/\Q}$, when there is no confusion.

-We now derive a version of Weil's explicit formula for $L(s,\chi)$, resembling the shape given to it by Bombieri for $\zeta(s)$.
-The techniques are standard, but we include the proof as the expression given to the archimedean contribution will be used again later.
+We now state a version of Weil's explicit formula for $L(s,\chi)$.
+The shape of the distribution arising from the gamma factor is expressed differently than in \cite{W52}.
+In particular, we generalise the expression given by Bombieri \cite[p.186]{B} for $\zeta(s)$ to Hecke $L$-functions.

 \begin{theorem} Let $g\in C_c^\infty(\R_+^\times)$, and $\chi$ a Hecke character of a number field $F$.
 Then we have